LiamMohler/cse30_PAS/cse30_PAS/PA4/README.md

 1) filename: Input the CSV file name (required)
 2) -s: Prints descriptive metadata. (optional)
-3) -t: An integer specifying the size to be used to create the hash table, if not input will use default. (optional, must be followed by an integer)
+3) -t: An integer specifying the size to be used to create the hash table, if not input will use default. (optional)